 Funding for the biotech sector has been close to record highs and the upwards trajectory is expected to continue, according to industry estimates.
 Syneos Health says it continues to experience strong SMID demand with double digit year-over-year pipeline growth.

 In a press release from Syneos announcing the Synteract acquisition, Alistair Macdonald, chief executive officer, Syneos Health, acknowledged the strong financial backing for the industry, saying, “With Synteract, we are answering the strong demand we are seeing in the small- to mid-sized space, fueled by near all-time high funding.”

-In the deal, Synteract’s brand will remain intact but it will operate as a Syneos Health Business Unit, continued to be led by a strong management team that includes current Synteract President Steve Powell.
+In the deal touted to be worth $400 million, Synteract’s brand will remain intact but will operate as a Syneos Health Business Unit.
+It will continue to be led by a strong management team that includes current Synteract President Steve Powell.

 Synteract has a solid reputation in the emerging biopharma sphere, providing therapeutic expertise in areas including oncology, rare and orphan diseases, neuroscience, dermatology and pediatrics.
 Synteract’s client base largely consists of pre-revenue companies, a segment in which Syneos Health sees growth opportunities for itself.
 Having supported more than 4,000 Phase I to IV clinical trials in over 60 countries, Synteract is well-positioned to advance Syneos’ goals of extending into the SMID market.

 “The specialized Synteract team will maintain their laser-focus on partnering with emerging biopharma companies, while benefiting from the scale and horsepower of Syneos Health.
 We welcome Synteract employees and customers to the Syneos Health family and look forward to collectively expanding our impact for patients,” said Macdonald.